-Pro Tip: An Architect is a licensed professional in (New York State) your project’s state.
-The words “architectural designer” are often used to describe a designer who is not a licensed architect.
+Pro Tip: An Architect is a licensed professional in your project’s state.
+The term“architectural designer” often refers to a designer who is not a licensed architect.

 Here are the crucial attributes and factors when finding an architect that suits you and your desired project.